Copywriting: An Easy Beginner’s Guide [2024]

 3. Choose A Type Of Copywriting

 Decide what specific kind of copywriting you want to do.
-For example, sales copy, product descriptions, direct response marketing, emails etc.
+For example, sales copy, product descriptions, direct response marketing, email copywriting etc.

 Then, subscribe to email lists in your niche and get familiar with copywriting work of others by reading their emails and landing pages.